Heather & Company for IBS, LLC My Account

 What to Eat When You Can't Eat Anything

 When this happens, you need to give your body a rest and stick to the safest foods and drinks possible in order to break the cycle of IBS.
+You can also go straight to a printable IBS diet cheat sheet.
+Or, take immediate control of your IBS symptoms with the IBS Diet Kit.

-The best thing to do to break the cycle of IBS is to really restrict your diet for a few days to nothing but soluble fiber foods and supplements, and lots of strong hot peppermint tea (if you're prone to acid reflux, try fennel or chamomile or anise instead of the mint).
+The best thing to do to break the cycle of IBS is to really restrict your diet for a few days to nothing but soluble fiber foods and soluble fiber supplements, and lots of strong hot peppermint tea (if you're prone to acid reflux, try fennel or chamomile or anise instead of the mint).

-Peppermint is a powerful muscle relaxant and a painkiller.
-Fennel is the best for bloating and gas - it can really, tremendously help.
 Try to be mildly active, even if just around the house, as gentle exercise will work the muscles of the bowels and help get them back into a pattern of normal contractions.
 Walking or stretching or an easy yoga practice is ideal.
-Exercise is especially crucial for constipation.
+Exercise is especially crucial for IBS constipation.

-After a few days, you should be feeling much better, and your gut contractions will have stabilized.
-Diarrhea should have resolved though constipation may well take a while longer.
-At this point, start carefully expanding your diet with insoluble fiber, by blending fresh fruits into smoothie drinks, or blending cooked veggies into pasta sauces or soups to serve over white rice.
-The Eating for IBS recipes for zucchini, banana, and pumpkin breads work well here, and so does the jok rice porridge soup.
-Add in a little low fat soy milk to your oatmeal, and have a bit of grilled fish or skinless chicken breast with pasta or rice.
-Safe treats are the Eating for IBS recipes for Will's dreamy lemon rice pudding, vanilla or chocolate silk puddings, peppermint fudge cake, and banana cream pie.
+The Eating for IBS diet recipes for zucchini, banana, and pumpkin breads work well here, and so does the jok rice porridge soup.
+Add in a little low fat soy/rice/oat milk to your oatmeal, and have a bit of grilled fish or skinless chicken breast with pasta or rice.
+Good examples of IBS safe treats are the Eating for IBS recipes for Will's dreamy lemon rice pudding, vanilla or chocolate silk puddings, peppermint fudge cake, and banana cream pie.

 Keep your fat content very low and be extra careful as you start to incorporate the insoluble fiber.
-As you stay stable, you can expand to all the other IBS recipes, follow the general IBS diet guidelines (still low fat, no triggers, careful with insoluble fiber), and you'll be back to a healthy diet overall and not just plain soluble fiber.
-You should always continue to make soluble fiber the basis of your diet, though, and have those foods as the foundation of your meals and snacks.
+As you stay stable, you can expand to all the other IBS recipes, follow the general IBS diet guidelines (still low fat, no trigger foods, careful with insoluble fiber), and you'll be back to a healthy diet overall and not just plain soluble fiber.
+You should always continue to make soluble fiber the basis of your IBS diet, though, and have those foods as the foundation of your meals and snacks.
 Continue the soluble fiber supplements on a daily basis as well.
 Remember, it's the soluble fiber that is key to normalizing a spastic colon and preventing IBS symptoms in the first place.

 * White breads (such as French or sourdough), not whole wheat or multi-grain